varigence/docs/proj2/readme.txt

-Run `serve.ps1` from a powershell window in the proj2 directory.
+Modify then run `serve.ps1` from a powershell window in the proj2 directory.